Steve Rothman: Other mayoral initiatives

 In 1984, Rothman led the effort to save the regional Community Mental Health Organization (CMHO), a state and county-funded agency located in Englewood that served 180,000 people, disproportionately Englewood residents, in the area.
 He organized a successful fundraising effort by eleven Bergen County mayors after they had been notified that state and county support was being threatened by a $200,000 shortfall in CMHO accounting.
 Rothman helped the CMHO achieve sustained state and county support and promoted a change of private managers, making it part of another county mental health agency while it remained in the same Englewood building.

-May 19, 1985, Rothman was sworn in as the new President of the Bergen County Democratic Mayors Association.
+May 19, 1985, Rothman was sworn in as the new president of the Bergen County Democratic Mayors Association.

 Rothman announced in 1988 that he would not seek a third term so that he could devote more time to family and his private law practice.

 Personal

 Rothman and his first wife had two children, John and Karen.
 His subsequent marriage also ended in divorce.
-Rothman now resides in Englewood, NJ.
+Rothman now resides in Englewood, New Jersey.

 Post-mayoral activities

 Rothman continued his general practice of law in Englewood, expanding his offices and staff.

 In 1989, Rothman ran unsuccessfully as one of three Democratic candidates to fill three openings on the Bergen County Board of Chosen Freeholders (the county legislature).
 Bergen County was the largest county in New Jersey with 850,00 people.
 Rothman lost the election by less than 2,000 votes.

 In 1989, Rothman was appointed Chairman of the Jewish Community Relations Council of Northern New Jersey (JCRC).
 In 1991, Rothman hosted 500 Christians, Jews, Muslims, Bahais and Sikhs for the 5th Annual Brotherhood/Sisterhood Interfaith Breakfast, sponsored by the JCRC.

 In 1990 and 1991, Rothman served as Treasurer of the respective Bergen County Democratic Party Freeholder races.

-In 1990 and 1991, Rothman was also active in local affairs, joining the Wyckoff Democratic Municipal Committee and serving as its Chairman.
+In 1990 and 1991, Rothman was also active in local affairs, joining the Wyckoff Democratic Municipal Committee and serving as its chairman.
 During that time, he also served as Campaign Manager for Jack Van Horne for Wyckoff Township Council.
 He and his wife were also members of "Wyckoff Partners In Pride," a community beautification committee of volunteers.